Connect with us

 A look at where state’s record surplus originated and how it can be spent

-To put the surplus in perspective, it is little more than half as large as the overall -support budget of $7.9 billion for the current fiscal year.
+To put the surplus in perspective, it is little more than half as large as the overall state-support budget of $7.9 billion for the current fiscal year.
 State support refers to the funds derived primarily from general taxation, such as the sales tax on retail items and the income tax.
 The state also has other special fund agencies, which receive taxes or fees designated solely to run their agency, such as the fee barbers pay for their regulatory board or the motor fuel tax to operate the Transportation Department.

 By any metric, the surplus the state has is unprecedented.